R3Conclave/conclave-core-sdk/README.md

 * Mock mode support is limited.
 There's currently no way to inspect objects from the Python environment without using reflection.
-* All the necessary tools, such as Python, pip and Gramine, must be installed locally
+* All the necessary tools, such as Python, pip and Gramine, must be installed locally.
 * Most likely the enclave will only work on the same machine that it was built on.
-* Only a single Python file is supported
+* Only a single Python file is supported.
-* There's no yet API to send responses to other than the requester.
+* There's no API yet to send responses to other than the requester.

 ## Exploring the codebase